neherlab/pangraph/notes/n00_build_order_dependence.typ

   per `self_merge` iteration.
 Hashing all consensuses costs one pass over the block sequence set
   --- a few Mbp at `XxHash64` throughput, i.e. milliseconds against multi-second alignment stages.

-=== The mmseqs backend needs the same treatment
+=== The mmseqs backend did *not* carry the defect

-`align_with_mmseqs` (`align/mmseqs/align_with_mmseqs.rs:33`) writes its FASTA in `BTreeMap` order under `id.to_string()` names, so it carries the identical defect by a different route.
-It does not pass `-X`, so it returns both directions; `filter_matches` then accepts one and rejects its mirror as overlapping, with the choice again falling to sort ties.
-Building `BlockNames` at the `find_matches` level rather than inside the minimap2 backend fixes both backends at once and keeps them consistent.
+An earlier draft of this note claimed that `align_with_mmseqs` carried the identical defect by a different route, since it also writes its FASTA in `BTreeMap` order under `id.to_string()` names.
+Measurement contradicts that.
+On the same three *Campylobacter* genomes that swing minimap2 from 508 to 462 blocks, the mmseqs backend was already order-invariant before any change:

+#table(
+  columns: (auto, auto, auto),
+  stroke: none,
+  table.header(
+    [*backend / argument order*], [*blocks (before fix)*], [*consensus-set digest*], ), table.hline(),
+  [mmseqs, `ERS AP NZ`], [297], [`865e8320ea1d72b1`],
+  [mmseqs, `NZ ERS AP`], [297], [`865e8320ea1d72b1`],
+)

+The reason is precisely the `-X` flag. mmseqs does *not* pass it, so it computes both directions of every pair and the resulting alignment set is symmetric - independent of which sequence is nominally the query. `filter_matches` then ranks by energy, and the ranking is itself order-independent, so no tie-break is ever reached. `MM_F_NO_DUAL` is not merely one mechanism among several: it is *the* mechanism, and only the minimap2 path used it.

+The canonicalization is still applied to mmseqs, for two reasons: it removes the backend's residual reliance on vector-order tie-breaking in `filter_matches` (latent rather than observed), and it keeps the two backends behaving identically rather than accidentally-equivalently.
+But it should be recorded as hardening, not as a bug fix.

+It is not free, though.
+Because the anchor tie-break changed, mmseqs output *moves*: 297 blocks before, 317 after, order-invariant in both cases.
+That is a different-but-equally-valid anchor choice on a backend that was not broken, and anyone comparing mmseqs graphs across this change should expect the shift.

 === Downstream fixtures and `pypangraph`